ThaHolyPaladin/CNA340/Pull_Request/README.md

 ### Prerequisites

-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
-The commands below will [upgrade OS and install the prerequisites, or do something else]
+[Project] requires [python version 3] to run, with [additional packages, libaries, or mods].

 #### Repairing and Running
-Once python is installed you can run the program with the following command
+Once python is installed you can run the following program

 ```
 Lab 5.1.py
 ```
 The is no error returned.
+But would like to clean up code line.

 ###### Thanks
 Provide thank yous and attributions here.
 If someone helped you, you looked at another repository, or another article, provide it here.